o0101/-/README.md

 this.state = { myKey: 'myNewValue' };
 ```

 Modifying `this.state` directly won't cause a re-render.
-To update, you must set `this.state` to a new object, which is typically done with `Object.assign`.
+To update, you must set `this.state` to a new object, which is typically done with `this.state = { ...myStateUpdates }`.

 #### Content Security Policy (CSP)